 Class tuition is $1,000 and includes a complete trauma kit for the participants to take back to their school, church or home.
-Scholarships are available for school staff members, upon request, through Coloradans for Civil Liberties in conjunction with Independence Institute.
+Scholarships are available for school staff members, upon request, through the Independence Institute.
 We never want the lack of budget in a school or district to keep a school staff member from this life-saving training.
 Partial scholarships may be available to other participants.

 How we will choose participants:

 You will be required to have a Colorado Concealed Handgun Permit.
 You may apply for FASTER before you get your CHP, but will need it before training.